-As a writer, it hurts to say this: But in the email marketing world, copy is the red-headed step child.
-People love to play with design (the cute, lovable baby) and experiment with tools like automation and dynamic content (the smart, successful older brothers), but how many marketers get super amped about email copy?
+As a writer, it hurts to say this: In the world of email, the copy is the red-headed stepchild.
+People love to play with design (the cute, lovable baby) and experiment with tools like automation and dynamic content (the smart, successful older sisters), but how many marketers get super amped about email copy?

 1. Craft a compelling subject line.

 Subject lines are everything when it comes to boosting the success rates of your emails.
 They’re the first thing people see when they pull up their inbox and determine whether or not they'll decide to hit “open."
 In fact, 35% of your audience opens emails based on subject line alone (Convince and Convert).

 That’s why you should do everything you can to optimize your subject line copy.
 A few basic rules to follow:

 • Use actionable language and tell recipients exactly what they’ll be able to do with your email.

 • Keep it clear.
 Jokes are great, but they should always come second to clarity and brevity.
 Besides, you can always use the preheader text to expand on whatever it is you're trying to say.